 It is a nice touch for the scenario designer to have included the commands on the map, to give a little historical flavor to the battle.
 But only a little.
 Like many of the Cold War tactical battles, this is more of a “representation” than a “simulation” of the Battle of Vienna.
 While the makeup of the armies seems proportionally correct, the absolute numbers are scaled down considerably to fit the capabilities of the game engine.
 Several signature features of the battle seem to be absent.
 The deployment of the western artillery in “impossible” terrain isn’t included.
 The late arrival of the cavalry, just in time to save the day, is replace by the Winged Hussars being deployed from the start (they’re that middle line in the above screenshot).

 The game scenario did mirror the historical battle in a number of ways.
-The Ottoman player led with his levies, with many of the Janissaries held back for an assault on Vienna itself (which did not occur in-game).
+The Ottoman player led with his levies, holding back many of his Janissaries for an assault on Vienna itself (which did not occur in-game).
 As those formations broke, which they did easily, the disarray spread across the Turkish army.
 It took 9 turns to arrive at a fairly one-side victory.
 As I’ve said before, my desire in playing historical scenarios like this one more towards the pursuit of historical fidelity than balance and challenge, so an easy victory is not necessarily an indictment.
 That said, the victory did not feel like an exploration of the unique factors that lead to that success.
 It was more a simple example of how quality can defeat quantity – definitely a major factor at Vienna, but I want more.

 Try, try again